LWV New Mexico Positions

 The League supports an adequately funded government-supported public defender program that provides legal aid to those unable to pay.

-The League of Women Voters of New Mexico supports the repeal of the death penalty and the institution of a sentence of life in prison without parole as an alternative.
+The League opposes the death penalty and prefers a sentence of life in prison without parole as an alternative.

 If the death penalty is reinstated, LWVNM supports the implementation of the recommendations in the Final Report of the State Bar of New Mexico Task Force to Study the Administration of the Death Penalty in New Mexico (January 2004) including: